Brandon Mann: Oakland Athletics

 After the season on October 6, 2015, his contract was purchased by the Oakland Athletics.
 On February 16, 2016, Mann received an 80-game suspension after testing positive for Ostarine, a performance-enhancing substance.
 After serving his suspension, he was activated on June 30 and assigned to the Arizona League Athletics.
 In his first start for the rookie league team, Mann pitched five innings and allowed no runs on two hits while walking two batters and striking out five.
-He was then promoted to the Midland RockHounds of the Class AA Texas League for his next start.
+He was then promoted to the Midland RockHounds of the Double–A Texas League for his next start.

+Mann spent the 2017 season with Double–A Midland, posting a 3–8 record and 4.40 ERA with 81 strikeouts in 75 2/3 innings pitched across 46 appearances.
 On November 6, 2017, Mann elected free agency.

 Texas Rangers

 On January 10, 2018, Mann signed a minor league contract with the Texas Rangers.
-He began the season with the Round Rock Express of the Class AAA Pacific Coast League, and pitched to a 1–0 win–loss record and a 1.04 earned run average before he was promoted to MLB on May 13.
+He began the season with the Round Rock Express of the Triple–A Pacific Coast League, and pitched to a 1–0 win–loss record and a 1.04 earned run average before he was promoted to MLB on May 13.
 He made his MLB debut that same day against the Houston Astros, pitching 1 2/3 innings without allowing a run.
 At 33 years and 362 days old, Mann became the oldest player to make his MLB debut since Chang-Yong Lim in 2013 and the oldest North American player to make his MLB debut since Alan Zinter in 2002.
 On August 7, 2018, Mann was designated for assignment.
-He became a free agent after the season.
+He elected free agency following the season on November 2.